-A 'Landscape Buffer' means a continuous area of land having a minimum depth of 15 metres provided between a lot line and the wall of a building.
-It will function as a "transitional space" that physically separates and visually screens adjacent land uses.
-The 'Landscape Buffer" may function as a dual-purpose area and may include hard and soft landscaping elements such as, but not limited to, private passive outdoor amenity area, public art, landscaping (plants, berms, fences or walls) and for low impact development stormwater management purposes.
-Parking areas, active outdoor amenity areas and buildings are not permitted within the 'Landscape Buffer'.
+- a) The appropriate width of a Landscape Buffer will be determined as part of the development approval process. - b) Landscape Buffers may function as a dual-purpose area and may include hard and soft landscaping elements such as, but not limited to, private passive outdoor amenity area, public art, landscaping (plants, berms, fences or walls) and for Low Impact Development stormwater management purposes. - Parking areas, active outdoor amenity areas and buildings are not permitted within a Landscape Buffer that abuts low density residential uses.